Matrix calculation with NumPy

 7.1.
 Slices of arrayslink image 53

-When indexing, we can select parts of arrays just as we did with Python lists.
+When indexing, we can keep parts of arrays just like we did with Python lists.

 Remember that it was done as follows: